 To date we have now covered all 9 provinces of Northern Thailand on road trips, starting out from different points at times, and driving in different vehicles.
-But to date I can say that Chiang Mai is easily the best starting point, in a car with at least a 1.4-litre engine (it’s hilly in the north), and my recommended starting point would be from Chiang Mai’s International airport (last visit we booked through Easyrentcars).
+But to date I can say that Chiang Mai is easily the best starting point, in a car with at least a 1.4-litre engine (it’s hilly in the north), and my recommended starting point would be from Chiang Mai’s International airport.
 And daily car rental would normally set you back around 1,000 Baht per day.
 Give or take.
 But even when staying in Chiang Mai (we are there a lot), I would still rent a car and travel out from the airport, rather than starting out from the city centre.
 It’s just convenient.
 I would also advise on bringing a GPS/satnav just in case.
 Although the Mae Hong Son Loop is really one of the easiest road trips I‘ve followed to date, as there’s really only one road right round.
 So it’s very hard to go wrong.

 The 3-Day Mae Hong Son Loop